Auone31/Network_Graph/README.md

 # Description

-The code generates and draws a network graph with uniformly distributed vertices.
+The code generates and draws a network graph with uniformly distributed vertices (please see Sample_Graph.png above).
 This project will later be integrated with a C++ implementation of Dijkstra's algorithm.
 The graphs will be used to show connectivity and shortest paths as calculated by Dijkstra's algorithms.
 The code invokes Python engine within C++ and utilizes matplotlib to generate the figures.

 Users can specify: